-This comes together to create an integrated network of over 90 million items interlinked by over a billion statements.
-Its volume, variety, velocity and veracity place it well in the scope of 'big data' approaches [31, 32].
-The advantage of RDF over other competing semantic data formats, particularly property graph, is that it applies reference schemas and consistency rules before assigning predicates to statements [33].

-Entries in RDF triple stores are predefined entities, rather than simple text strings, and structured into uni-directional statements [34].
+The advantage of Wikidata's use of RDF over other competing semantic data formats, particularly property graphs, is that it applies reference schemas and consistency rules before assigning predicates to statements [36].
+Its volume, variety, velocity and veracity place it at the forefront of 'big data' approaches [37, 38].
+Entries in RDF triple stores are predefined entities, rather than simple text strings, and structured into uni-directional statements [39].
 In Wikidata, this is further enhanced by the use of qualifiers to provide additional features of the statements.
-This structure makes building semantic databases using RDF more difficult and time-consuming than alternative systems, especially property graph [33], but it allows a fully regular representation of statements in knowledge graphs where subjects, predicates and objects are standardized and semantically described.
-Avoidance of typos and synonyms of string-based systems then allows far faster and more precise information retrieval and usage [34].
+This structure makes building semantic databases using RDF more difficult and timeconsuming than alternative systems, especially property graphs [36], but it allows a fully regular representation of statements in knowledge graphs where subjects, predicates and objects are standardized and semantically described.
+Avoidance of typos and synonyms of string-based systems then allows far faster and more precise information retrieval and usage [39].